django-beam/django-beam/README.md

 django-beam provides you with a set of views, templates, and integrations for the most common CRUD applications.
 It aims to offer the functionality of Django's own admin but in a way that integrates seamlessly with your frontend code.

+## Breaking changes

+In version 3.0 `Component` was renamed to `Facet` in order to reduce confusion with web components.

 ## Features

 - CRUD operations based on class-based views